v-makarovskyi/v-makarovskyi/README.md

   Hi there 👋 I'm Volodymyr Makarovskyi
 </h3>

-I am a junior python/django developer from Kiev (Ukraine)
+I am a python/django developer from Kiev (Ukraine)

 ### 📫 How to reach me: